 - 1/2 cup sugar

 - Grind all the ingredients to a fine dust.

 to make the custard

 - Pour heavy cream in a saucepan along with sugar and thandai powder.
 Bring it to a boil, stirring occasionally.
-Allow it to simmer for about 5 minutes.
+Allow it to simmer in low heat for about 5 minutes.

 - In a bowl, whisk egg until it’s smooth.

-- Pour the mixture in a baking pan with some butter and then pour the mixture to the pan and bake it for about 30 minutes or until it’s just set.
+- Grease a baking pan with some butter and then pour the mixture to the pan and bake it for about 30 minutes in water bath or until it’s just set.
 When you take it out, it should feel slightly wobbly in he center.

 - Bring it to room temperature and allow it to chill in the refrigerator for a couple of hours.

 - If yu wish to flip the custard, then release the edges using a butter night and then flip on a plate.

 When you are cooking the custard make sure to keep the heat in medium low or else it can curdle easily.